Andrew Motion: Career

-Between 1976 and 1980, Motion taught English at the University of Hull and while there, at age 24, he had his first volume of poetry published.
-At Hull he met university librarian and poet Philip Larkin.
+Between 1976 and 1980, Motion taught English at the University of Hull and while there, at the age of 24, he had his first volume of poetry published.
+At Hull, he met the university librarian and poet Philip Larkin.
 Motion was later appointed as one of Larkin's literary executors, which would privilege Motion's role as his biographer following Larkin's death in 1985.
 In Philip Larkin: A Writer's Life, Motion says that at no time during their nine-year friendship did they discuss writing his biography and it was Larkin's longtime companion Monica Jones who requested it.
-He reports how, as executor, he rescued many of Larkin's papers from imminent destruction following his friend's death.
+Motion reports how, as executor, he rescued many of Larkin's papers from imminent destruction following his friend's death.
 His 1993 biography of Larkin, which won the Whitbread Prize for Biography, was responsible for bringing about a substantial revision of Larkin's reputation.

 Motion was editorial director and poetry editor at Chatto & Windus (1983–89); he edited the Poetry Society's Poetry Review from 1980 to 1982 and succeeded Malcolm Bradbury as professor of creative writing at the University of East Anglia.
-He is now on the faculty at the Johns Hopkins Writing Seminars.
+Motion is now on the faculty at the Johns Hopkins Writing Seminars.

 Laureateship

 Motion was appointed Poet Laureate on 1 May 1999, following the death of Ted Hughes, the previous incumbent.
-The Nobel Prize-winning Northern Irish poet and translator Seamus Heaney had ruled himself out for the post.
+The Nobel Prize–winning Northern Irish poet and translator Seamus Heaney had ruled himself out for the post.
 Breaking with the tradition of the laureate retaining the post for life, Motion stipulated that he would stay for only ten years.
 The yearly stipend of £200 was increased to £5,000 and he received the customary butt of sack.

-He wanted to write "poems about things in the news, and commissions from people or organisations involved with ordinary life," rather than be seen a 'courtier'.
+He wanted to write "poems about things in the news, and commissions from people or organisations involved with ordinary life", rather than be seen as a "courtier".
 So, he wrote "for the TUC about liberty, about homelessness for the Salvation Army, about bullying for ChildLine, about the foot and mouth outbreak for the Today programme, about the Paddington rail disaster, the 11 September attacks and Harry Patch for the BBC, and more recently about shell shock for the charity Combat Stress, and climate change for the song cycle he finished for Cambridge University with Peter Maxwell Davies."

-On 14 March 2002, as part of the 'Re-weaving Rainbows' event of National Science Week 2002, Motion unveiled a blue plaque on the front wall of 28 St Thomas Street, Southwark, to commemorate the sharing of lodgings there by John Keats and Henry Stephens while they were medical students at Guy's and St Thomas' Hospital in 1815–16.
+On 14 March 2002, as part of the "Re-weaving Rainbows" event of National Science Week 2002, Motion unveiled a blue plaque on the front wall of 28 St Thomas Street, Southwark, to commemorate the sharing of lodgings there by John Keats and Henry Stephens while they were medical students at Guy's and St Thomas' Hospital in 1815–16.